WhatsApp Business API vs. WhatsApp Business App: Which Do You Need?

 Meta enforces strict rules on display names.
 Your display name must represent your business or a service your business provides.
 It cannot be a generic term (like "Customer Support"), cannot contain all uppercase letters (unless it is an acronym like "IBM"), and cannot contain URLs, phone numbers, or special characters.
 It must also be consistent with your company's branding across other online presences.

 Once your number is verified and your business profile is configured, you can start building message templates and chatbot flows.
+If you are a small business owner setting up your first chatbot, our chatbot for small business guide provides tailored advice for teams with limited resources.
 The profile information you enter here is visible to all customers who interact with your WhatsApp chatbot, so make it professional and complete.

 Creating and Getting Message Templates Approved